robang74/roberto-a-foglietta/329-the-real-reason-why-putin-is-so-hated.md

 ## The real reason why Putin is so hated

-- **9th draft**, this article has been written starting from a [post](https://www.facebook.com/roberto.a.foglietta/posts/10161818323948736) published on Facebook, on 28th of May 2025.
+- **1st edition**, this article has been written starting from a [post](https://www.facebook.com/roberto.a.foglietta/posts/10161818323948736) published on Facebook, on 2025-05-28.

 ---

 ### The real problem is that we lost

-The problem is not Putin, and the question is not even if the Putin is a dictator because in Europe we made trading, especially for oil, with **every** sort of dictators while CIA - for a public admission of one their ex-director - pushed several times and countries in dictatorship regime with the solely aim to advantage the US.
+The problem is not Putin, and the question is not even if the Putin is a dictator because in Europe we made trading, especially for oil, with **every** sort of dictators while CIA -- for a public admission of one their ex-director -- pushed several times and countries in dictatorship regime with the solely aim to advantage the US.
 Therefore, none of this is **the** problem.
 Which makes sense considering the **Wolfowitz Doctrine** (#1) officially shapes the U.S. foreign policy since 1992.

 The issue might be that we, as Europeans, have a long historical tradition of move in others countries kill them, rape the, sack them, enslaved them, for whatever reason we like because **we** are the civilised ones.
 While, we, as Europeans, never leveraged our superior civilisation rather than using weapons combined with a rare mastership of organised violence.
 Despite this, it was **not** a problem for us, as Europeans, perpetrating violence.